If China is the most dangerous place in the world to go online freely using a VPN, Russia unquestionably runs it a close second.

-If you have any problems, the first thing to try is selecting a different server and trying to connect again.
-You won't usually have to try with more than one or two servers before things are working.
+If you have any problems connecting, try selecting a different server and try to connect again.
+You won’t usually have to try with more than one or two servers before things are working.

 Alternatively, you can try different protocols in the settings area.

 If the problem persists, the simplest thing is to contact customer support for assistance.